April Fools' Day 2021: Duolingo toilet paper, Velveeta skincare and more pranks

 Surfshark for Windows 95

 VPN provider Surfshark went way retro with an ad for a Windows 95 version of its software delivered by way of five floppy disks.
-It truly captures the zeitgeist of the time.
-Let the modem jokes commence.
+It truly captured the zeitgeist of the time.
+Let the modem jokes fly.

 Green Giant Cauliflower Peeps